 - Gastrointestinal symptoms such as nausea or change in bowel movements

 - Memory difficulties such as brain fog or difficulty with concentration

 The presence of these symptoms may indicate that you are taking too much selenium from your body.

-Some studies also show that selenium toxicity can occur through exposure through the environment as well.
+Some studies (23) also show that selenium toxicity can occur through exposure to the environment as well.

 Selenium and Hashimoto’s Thyroiditis

 Selenium supplementation can be used as a potential therapy for patients with the autoimmune disease Hashimoto’s thyroiditis.

 This disease results in autoimmune and self-inflicted damage to the thyroid gland which is mediated by the immune system.

 Over time this disease may result in permanent and complete damage to the thyroid gland leaving patients reliant upon thyroid hormone replacement for life.

 We’ve discussed the importance of selenium in proper thyroid function and also proper immune function and this disease represents a breakdown of both.